-Joy earned a Bachelor's in accounting from Montclair State University and a MBA from NYU Stern School of Business with emphasis in finance.
+Background: Joy earned a Bachelor's in Accounting from Montclair State University and a MBA from NYU Stern School of Business with emphasis in finance.
+Over her career and currently, Joy has been an adjunct professor teaching classes on financial statement reporting and analysis, accounting, asset management and tax topics.